microsoft/llvm-lookup-tool/README.md

 More information can be found at the [LLVM Github page](https://github.com/llvm/llvm-project).

 ## How to use the lookup tool
-Run the tool in terminal using python:
-`python get_llvm.py`

-Get the LLVM triple and other attributes:
+Get the LLVM triple and attributes:
 `python get_llvm.py --get "Board Name"`

 Search for an available board: